bwebster/resources/manager-readme.md

 **Orange** - There are one or more things that, if not improved, are unsustainable.

 **Red** - There is a significant problem that won't be tollerated for much longer.
 You need to identify a series of steps, and a timeframe, to get it fixed.
 We will talk about and agree on both of these, in writing, and will likely involve HR in the process.

+## What Frustrates Me
+I have a strong bias towards action.
+I'm happy to brainstorm ideas and solutions, but at some point I will get frustrated if we don't pick a path forward and try it.
+I think the best way to learn is to try, and the best way to imporove is through small steps.

 --